Patents and IPRs

 Immagine

-Politecnico di Torino has, among its purposes, that of encouraging the protection of research results and their subsequent enhancement to generate innovation and social impact.
-In this perspective, the university protects the knowledge developed in carrying out research activities via the different forms of IPR (Intellectual Property Rights).
-It also enhances such knowledge by promoting activities that also lead to its commercial exploitation, able to generate economic resources that may be re-used in new training or research and development activities.
-Thus, it’s clear how IPRs are not only essential but represent the starting point for all the technology transfer activities and constitute the intangible assets that become the subject of collaboration with external stakeholders.
+Politecnico di Torino encourages the protection of research results and their subsequent valorization to generate innovation and social impact.
+In this perspective, the university protects knowledge developed during research activities via different forms of Intellectual Property Rights (IPR).
+It also enhances the knowledge developed through the promotion of activities that lead to its commercial exploitation, able to generate economic resources that may be re-used in new training or research and development activities.
+As a result, it is clear that intellectual property rights are not only essential, but also represent the starting point of all technology transfer activities, and constitute the intangible assets that are subject to collaboration with third parties.

 IPR Portfolio